Keyword Strategy: How To Identify Low-Hanging Fruit

 When a website is first starting with search engine optimisation, it can be difficult to know where to begin.
 Keyword research is essential to forming an SEO strategy, giving you direction and areas to target.

-Depending on where you are on your SEO journey, your website may have some low-ranking keywords or you may not have any.
+Depending on where you are on your SEO journey, your website may have some low-ranking keywords, or you may not have any.
 In the industry, people say the best place to hide a dead body is on page 2 of Google.
-To get a lot of traffic from a keyword, you need to be on page 1, preferably in the top 3 positions.
+A study from Backlinko shows that the number 1 result on any search has a click-through rate of 27.6% and is 10x more likely to be clicked than a page showing in position 10.
+Furthermore, the top 3 pages in Google SERPs receive 54.4% of all clicks for that search term.

 Once your website starts appearing in the SERPs, you will gain organic traffic to your site off the back of it.
 Remember, these keywords are much lower volume, so the traffic numbers may be small initially.